samadams8/matlab-template/.github/pull_request_template.md

 # Summary

-Please include a summary of the changes and the related issue.
-Please also include relevant motivation and context.
+*Please summarize the changes included in this pull request, together with any relevant motivation and context.*

-## Changes
+# Changes
 *List changes included in this pull request in the relevant sections below.
 Delete any unused sections.*
 *To support automatic issue management, include the issue numbers of any .*